top of page

 • Healthcare directives

-In Florida, many legal documents require two witnesses and missing even one can invalidate the document.
+In Florida, many of these require two witnesses, and missing one can invalidate the document.

 Notarization is commonly required for: